Convention on the Rights of Persons with Disabilities: History

 In 2001, at the 56th session of the United Nations General Assembly, Mexico initiated negotiations, with active support from GRULAC (the Latin American regional group).
 When support for a Convention was foundering in 2002 due to WEOG opposition, New Zealand played a pivotal role in achieving cross-regional momentum.
-Acting as facilitator from 2002–03, New Zealand eventually assumed the formal role of Chair of the Ad Hoc Committee and led negotiations to a consensus agreement in August 2006, working closely with other Committee members Jordan, Costa Rica, the Czech Republic, and South Africa, as well as Korea and Mexico.
+Acting as facilitator from 2002 to 2003, New Zealand eventually assumed the formal role of Chair of the Ad Hoc Committee and led negotiations to a consensus agreement in August 2006, working closely with other Committee members Jordan, Costa Rica, the Czech Republic, and South Africa, as well as Korea and Mexico.
 Several observers commented on the "esteem-seeking behavior" of governments, national human rights institutions, and nongovernmental organizations.

 The Convention became one of the most quickly supported human rights instruments in history, with strong support from all regional groups.
 160 States signed the Convention upon its opening in 2007 and 126 States ratified the Convention within its first five years.
 In recognition of its role in creating the convention, as well as the quality of New Zealand's landmark National Disability Strategy, Governor-General of New Zealand Anand Satyanand received the 2008 World Disability Award on behalf of the nation.

 In 2015, for the first time in its short history, the Committee on the Rights of Persons with Disabilities opened an investigation into a signatory state for breaching their convention obligations.
 The investigation was triggered by article 6 of the optional protocol, which provides that an investigation will be carried out once the committee receives "reliable information indicating grave and systematic violation" of the human rights of persons with disabilities.
 The government of the United Kingdom was investigated, with the final report released in 2016.

 The United States has been conspicuously absent from the States Parties that have ratified or acceded to the convention.
 During Barack Obama's administration the U.S. became a signatory to the convention on 24 July 2009.
-On July 31, 2012, the U.S. Senate Foreign Relations Committee recommended U.S. ratification, "subject to three reservations, eight understandings and two declarations."
+On July 31, 2012, the U.S. Senate Foreign Relations Committee recommended U.S. ratification, "subject to three reservations, eight understandings and two declarations".
 In December 2012, a vote in the United States Senate fell six votes short of the two-thirds majority required for advice and consent on ratification.
 In July 2014, the Senate Foreign Relations Committee again approved a resolution for advice and consent, but the measure was not brought to a vote of the full Senate.